Skip to content

 If we look at something like a contralateral loaded rear-foot elevated split squat, we can set up and perform them with the intent of allowing that contralateral load to somewhat pull the hip inward.

 In practice, as you start your descent, you’ll let your loaded side hip rotate a little bit as you descend into your split squat.
-The goal is to not force a ton of range of motion, but instead, allow the body to do its thing naturally and use the weight as a means to promote this.
+The goal is not to force a ton of range of motion, but instead, allow the body to do its thing naturally and use the weight as a means to promote this.

 Coaching Note: The second benefit of focusing on IR will only be applicable to exercises like lunges and split squats.
 For things like single-leg RDLs, it can be more productive to focus on keeping the hips square since the intent of that exercise is stretching and training the hamstrings which a squared pelvis will do a better job of.